-As a general rule, there are no term limits for members of commissions unless otherwise provided in the establishing legislation.
-Staff identified just 13 bodies where term limits are in place.
-However, the Board of Supervisors has included term limits for many bodies recently established by ordinance.
+As a general rule, there are no term limits for commission members unless otherwise provided in the establishing legislation.
+The Task Force identified just 13 bodies with term limits.
+However, the Board of Supervisors has included term limits for many bodies it has recently established by ordinance.